Posts tagged Thames

 The City of London is a unique place in the UK’s geography and governance.
 It’s part of Greater London but not one of the 32 London Boroughs.
 It’s inside a city but is a city itself.
 It’s a Ceremonial County and was within the boundaries of the Historic County of Middlesex but was self-governing.

-The City is nicknamed the Square Mile as it’s internal area is 1.12 m² (2.9 km² ).
+The City is nicknamed the Square Mile as its internal area is 1.12 m² (2.9 km² ).
 The boundary is less that 11 km with negligible elevation change which makes it a very manageable walk of approximately 3 hours.
 As as walk it’s also fascinating as you’ll pass the 14 dragons that guard the boundary, 7 tri-points with the London Boroughs and the highest point of the City of London.

 The dragons are cast iron statues the guard the main road entrances to the City of London.
 They were designed and installed in the 1960s.
 For a more detailed history of the dragons, see the post on IanVisits.